1fanyang/numpy-ml/README.md

 # numpy-ml
+# modification made by yifan to test fork repo

 Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in numpy?
 No?